 Setting a Course for The Year

-Goal setting is Biblical as well as a key to The Prosperous Life.
+Goal setting is Biblical and a key to a prosperous life.
 This one quote changed part of my life.
 I included it here because it is thought-provoking.

 What one great thing would you dare to dream if you knew you would not fail?